 Canadian Police Say They’re Not Ready For Marijuana Legalization

 The Canadian government spends “tens of millions of dollars annually on police training across the country,” according to Public Safety Minister Ralph Goodale.
-Those costs cover many types of training, including working with new equipment, but also include things like field sobriety training and drug recognition.
+Those costs cover many types of training, including working with new equipment, but also include things like field sobriety training, drug detection times, and drug recognition.

 Canadian law enforcement officers already receive basic field sobriety training.
 They know how to administer physical sobriety tests and use breathalyzers to detect alcohol intoxication.
 But to prepare Canadian police for cannabis legalization, the government has rolled out a new drug training curriculum to supplement the existing sobriety training and increase the number of officers who can serve as “drug recognition experts”.